 Equality before the law

-Its origins in America and, in some ways, its negative connotation.
+Its origins are in America and some ways, it has a negative connotation.
 The term “equality” does not imply absolute equality between people, which is physically impossible to accomplish.
 Its intent is to imply the absence of any particular advantage in favor of any individual due to birth, creed, sex, religion, or other factors, as well as the equality of all classes before the law.

 Equal protection of the law

 It has a British provenance and is in some ways a positive concept.
 It means all individuals in similar things ought to be treated identically in terms of the rights granted and therefore the obligations imposed by the law.
 There should be no prejudice between people in similar situations, and the law should apply equally to all.
-It means that if someone is Prime Minister or President, they should be subjected to the same laws as ordinary people.
+This means that if someone is a prime minister or president, they should be subjected to the same laws as ordinary people.

 Absence of arbitrary authority or supremacy of the law